Reach Up joins families on their journey to overcome obstacles, explore opportunities, improve their finances and reach their goals.

-You’ll have to complete an interview — by phone or in person — before we can make a decision about your eligibility.
-We' ll inform you about the interview process after you apply.
-You may also have to attend an orientation.
+You’ll have to complete an interview, by phone or in person, before we can make a decision about your eligibility.
+We' ll inform you about the process after you apply.

-- Contact one of these organizations that can help
+- Contact one of these organizations for help.

 - If you're eligible for Reach Up, we'll assess your strengths and readiness for work.
 We'll talk about your skills and abilities, any training that might help you become self-sufficient, and any challenges that make it difficult for you to work (e.g., lack of child care or transportation).